Bella Vista Motel Hokitika

 We are easy to find on Fitzherbert Street, just an hour and forty minutes from Franz Josef Glacier and 30 minutes from Greymouth.
 From our motel, Hokitika shops, restaurants arts and crafts studios and the beach are all a five-minute walk away.

 Hokitika has many attractions on offer, see the many talented artisans at work, including the jade factories, Gold Room and glass-blowing studio.
 A visit to the Historical Museum is a must.

 Take a leisurely stroll along our wild beach and enjoy an amazing sunset at Sunset Point.
 Take a short drive to Lake Kaniere and the Dorothy Falls and then on to the picturesque Hokitika Gorge where you can enjoy great bush walks.

-We have ample safe parking so you can leave your car, avoid parking issues, walk to work or explore.
+At out Hokitika motel we have ample safe parking so you can leave your car, avoid parking issues, walk to work or explore.